 87 Act XLII of 2014 on the Promulgation of the Convention on Mutual Administrative Assistance in Tax Matters.

 88 Act CXC of 2015 on the Promulgation of the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Accounts Information.
-Hungary exchanges financial account information (such as data identifying the beneficiary owner, data on the assets and revenues, etc.) with the following countries: Andorra, Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Germany, Gibraltar, Greece, Greenland, Guernsey, Iceland, India, Indonesia, Ireland, Isle of Man, Italy, Japan, Jersey, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Mauritius, Mexico, Monaco, Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Romania, Russia, San Marino, Saudi Arabia, Seychelles, the Slovak Republic, Slovenia, South Africa, Spain, Sweden, Switzerland, United Kingdom.
-Exchanges take place since September 2017 (except for some countries, e.g., Australia, Brazil, Canada and Japan, with which information has been exchanged since September 2018).
+Hungary exchanges financial account information (such as data identifying the beneficiary owner, data on the assets and revenues, etc.) with the following countries: Andorra, Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Finland, France, Germany, Gibraltar, Greece, Greenland, Guernsey, Iceland, India, Indonesia, Ireland, Isle of Man, Italy, Japan, Jersey, Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Mauritius, Mexico, Monaco, the Netherlands, New Zealand, Norway, Pakistan, Poland, Portugal, Romania, Russia, San Marino, Saudi Arabia, Seychelles, the Slovak Republic, Slovenia, South Africa, Spain, Sweden, Switzerland, the United Kingdom.
+Exchanges have taken place since September 2017 (except for some countries, e.g., Australia, Brazil, Canada and Japan, with which information has been exchanged since September 2018).

 89 Council Directive 2014/107/EU of 9 December 2014 amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation, OJ L 359, 16.12.2014, page 1.